 Unusual buildings in Astana -

-The Astana Capital Circus is a unique cultural institution of the capital, one of the top three main circuses in the republic.
-The building, which has become a hallmark of the left bank, instantly catches the eye with its futuristic shape, resembling a giant flying saucer (UFO).
-Near the circus is the Central Park, where you can take a walk before or after a performance.
+The Capital Circus of Astana city is a unique cultural institution of the capital, being one of the top three main circuses in the republic.
+The building, which has become a signature landmark of the left bank, instantly catches the eye with its futuristic shape resembling a giant UFO flying saucer.
+Located near the circus is the Central Park, where you can take a walk before or after the show.

-This is a place where classic arena traditions meet the technologies of the future, creating a holiday for viewers of all ages.
-The convenient location of the circus near the Atameken Ethno-Memorial Complex makes it a highly popular place to visit.
+This is a place where classic ring traditions meet the technologies of the future, creating a holiday for spectators of all ages.
+The convenient location of the circus near the “Atameken” Ethno-Memorial Complex makes it a highly popular spot to visit.

-The complex is one of the newest in the CIS and represents a sophisticated architectural ensemble.
-In addition to the main arena, an entire infrastructure for performers and their animals has been created on the circus grounds, including the Alley of Fairy Tales with figures of folk characters and the famous "Golden Clown" fountain.
+The complex is one of the newest within the CIS territory and represents a sophisticated architectural ensemble.
+In addition to the main arena, an entire infrastructure has been created on the circus grounds for the performers and their animal counterparts, including the Alley of Fairy Tales with figures of folklore characters and the famous “Golden Clown” fountain.

-Here, legends of batyrs and masters of illusions come to life, and every performance becomes a bright event in the cultural life of Astana.
-After the circus show, you can walk to the Ishim River embankment and stroll along the river.
+Here, legends of batyrs and masters of illusion come alive, and every performance becomes a bright event in the cultural life of Astana.
+After the circus show, you can walk to the Esil River embankment and take a stroll along the river.

 ---------------------------------------------